whoiscadenyoung/payment-splitter/README.md

-# project-management
+# payment-splitter
-Project management app created using FastAPI, VueJS, and PostgreSQL
+Payment splitter app created using FastAPI, VueJS, and PostgreSQL